raghvendra-official/Valorant_Agents/README.md

 # Valorant-Agent
-A front end web showing all valorant agent.
+A front-end website showing all valorant agents and their abilities.
 Enjoy the web!